yorgopetsas/42Barcelona/MAKE/README.md

 This version of Makefile tries to act as universal file which can be used for the majority of the projects with only updating the first 2-3 variables.
-The Makefil handles dependencies through the "<b>.MP -MD</b>" flags, checks for relink, has call that allows to distribute and additionally can show you the difference between your local repository and your GIT. <br />All of the funtions:<br />
+The Makefil handles dependencies through the "<b>.MP -MD</b>" flags, controls the optimization through the
+<b>OT</b> variable which one can update, checks for relink, has call that allows to distribute and additionally can
+show you the difference between your local repository and your GIT. <br />All of the funtions:<br />
 * all
 * clean
 * fclean (coming soon)